InfamousMorningstar/CipherDrive/TRUENAS_DEPLOYMENT.md

 # TrueNAS SCALE Deployment Guide

-This guide provides detailed instructions for deploying Dropbox Lite on TrueNAS SCALE using Portainer.
+This guide provides detailed instructions for deploying CipherDrive on TrueNAS SCALE using Portainer.

 ## Prerequisites